-Your smartphone is pretty much with you every single day (every single moment for some people), so it's only a matter of time before it slips out of your hand and breaks or you spill coffee all over it or drop it on the ground.
+Your smartphone stays with you everywhere you go, so it's only a matter of time before you spill coffee all over it or drop it on the ground.
 For some of you, it has already happened, perhaps even multiple times.
 That's why we thought it was important to find out which flagship phones are the most life-proof.

 No device is truly unbreakable, so all of these damaged phones have to be fixed somehow, and our clumsiness has given rise to the smartphone repair industry.
-IBISWorld, a leading market research firm, shows an annual growth of 3% in the smartphone repair industry, with annual revenue at $4 billion.
+IBISWorld, a leading market research firm, shows an annual growth of 3% in the smartphone repair industry, with yearly revenue at $4 billion.

-Our primary goal was to determine which four of the most popular current-generation flagship handsets available in the US are ideally suited for people with clumsy tendencies.
+Our primary goal was to determine which four of the most popular flagship handsets available in the US are ideally suited for people with clumsy tendencies.
 We narrowed down our list using the following criteria:

 - Chassis: The phone must be well built in order to strike that fine balance between aesthetics and durability.
 Space grade and aircraft aluminum are renowned for being lightweight and strong — two properties that help with a phone's durability factor.

-- Glass Panel: Strengthened glass panels are ever evolving, and getting more durable with each iteration.
+- Glass Panel: Strengthened glass panels are getting more durable with each iteration.
 Corning's Gorilla Glass 4, for example, offers twice the protection of its predecessor (Gorilla Glass 3).
 Both Gorilla Glass and Apple's ion-strengthened glass have been chemically altered via ion exchange to improve their strength.
 According to Applied Science, the process involves the exchange of sodium ions in the glass material with larger potassium ions under high temperature.
 The end result is a material that's more impact resistant and scratch-proof than regular glass.

 - Fingerprint Sensor: The use of high-end materials on smaller components like the fingerprint sensor not only lends to a phone's premium feel, but also adds to the overall sturdiness of the handset.
 A scratched or cracked sensor can hinder a phone's ability to read fingerprints.